NicholasTD07/blog-posts/drafts/save-space-with-zfs.md

 dedup = 3.58, compress = 1.41, copies = 1.00, dedup * compress / copies = 5.04
 ```

-If you look at the `dedup * compress / copies = 5.04` at the bottom right corner, it means that, in the theory, the pool right now only takes about `3.7/5.04 = ~750MB`.
-I am so confused...
+Looking at the `dedup * compress / copies = 5.04` at the bottom right corner, it means that, in the theory, the pool right now only takes about `3.7/5.04 = ~750MB`.
+I was so confused at this point...
 Why would `zfs list` says `test/dedup` is using 2.7G while `zpool list` tells us the pool is only using 780M?

 **AH HA!**